ascander/dotfiles/README.md

 ### import terminal settings

-In Terminal settings, import ~/code/dotfiles/resources/cody-mac-terminal-settings.terminal
+In Terminal settings, import `~/code/dotfiles/resources/cody-mac-terminal-settings.terminal` and make it the default profile.

 ## thanks